jrkerns/pylinac/docs/source/topics/profiles.rst

 * The radiation field should not be at the edge of the array.
 * The radiation field should have a higher pixel value than the background.
 I.e. it should not be inverted.

-* The field does not have to be normalized.
+* The field does not have to be normalized, but generally it should be.
+Plugins may assume normalized data.
 * The field can be "horned" (i.e. have a dip in the middle) and/or contain a peak from an FFF field.
 * The field can be off-center, but the penumbra should be fully contained in the array.
 * The field can be skewed (e.g. a wedge field).